dthyresson/ai-movie-mashup/README.md

 I would not deploy until I can ensure rate limiting is in place to prevent abuse and runaway AI charges.

-The `api` is open currently and thus accessible to all and open to potential high AI costs.
+The `api` is open currently and thus accessible to all and open so you will want to use the [AI Gateway ](https://developers.cloudflare.com/ai-gateway/) to both cache and limit the usage.

 If you choose to deploy, your do so knowing that you are responsible for the cost of the AI usage.